zhex/fe-dev-server/README.md

 default: { route: '/', browser: ['google chrome'] }

 Browser setting allow you to open dev site automatically on server started. it will open google chrome by default.
-You can set it to `false` to disable it.
+You can set it to `false` to disable the feature.

 ## Lisence

-This projected is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license.